jkhan-prog/Ensemble-model---Travel-package/README.md

 # Ensemble-model---Travel-package
-Develop a model to predict which travel package a customer will select
+Develop ensemble ML models to predict which travel package a customer will select.
+A diverse breadth of ML models are covered in this project

 1.Read the business presentation powerpoint in Github repository for relevant Business details